White House Reconstruction: Construction

 Demolition began with much of the material removed from the interior via chutes through window openings and by wheelbarrow.
 By mid-1950 the White House exterior was essentially a shell encompassing over 1000000 cuft of mostly empty space.
 By October the new, permanent steel structure was in place and construction of suspended concrete floors to replace the former wood and masonry structure began.
 For the following year-and-a-half, the new interior walls, doors, windows, wiring, pipes, services, and finishes were constructed.

 Key challenges

 From the outset the reconstruction project faced significant challenges.
 Access to the area of work was highly restricted, both by security, the occupied West Wing, and by the exterior stone walls which had to remain in place.
 The logistics of construction were complex; it was described as needing to "balance a stone house in the sky" while new foundations were dug beneath its walls.

 The architect was often behind in providing key drawings, specifications, and reviews to the contractor, in part due to delays in obtaining numerous approvals from the commission.
 There were almost no record drawings showing the existing construction, which required added investigations and details to be developed during construction.
-From 1950 the Korean War brought inflation and shortages of key materials and labor.
+In 1950, the Korean War brought inflation and shortages of key materials and labor.